 The State implemented a new funding formula for California Community Colleges in 2018-19.
-This new formula, referred to as the Student Centered Funding Formula (SCFF), no longer bases California Community College Apportionment Revenue on only FTES.
+This new formula, referred to as the Student Centered Funding Formula (SCFF), no longer bases California Community College Apportionment Revenue only on FTES.
 The SCFF also factors in several Student Success and Supplemental metrics for total apportionment.
 This new formula is favorable for some districts, but not all.
-To minimize the impact of the new formula, for the first few years of the SCFF a Hold Harmless provision will apply so that a district will not receive less than 2017-18 Total Computational Revenue adjusted for COLA each year.
-COLA was 2.71% in 2018-19 and 1.3% in 2019-20.
+To minimize the impact of the new formula, for the first few years of the SCFF, a Hold Harmless provision will apply so that a district will not receive less than 2017-18 Total Computational Revenue adjusted for COLA each year.
+COLA was 2.71% in 2018-19 and 1.3% in 2019-20, and 0% for 2020-21.
+The Hold Harmless provision is currently set to expire after the 2024-25 fiscal year.